codio-content/HTML_and_CSS-CSS/.guides/content/CSS-3-image-styles-fd73.md

 box-shadow: h-pos v-pos (blur) (spread) (color) (inset);
 ```

-Where the first two are mandatory parameters.
+Where the first two are mandatory parameters (As a general rule when parameters are in brackets in documentation, it means they are optional).

 Here are the details on each of those parameters :

 <table>